net-lisias-ksp/KAX/README.md

 		- You don't impersonate the authors, neither redistribute a derivative that could be misrepresented as theirs.
 		- You credit the author and republish the copyright notices on your works where the code is used.
 		- You relicense (and fully comply) your works using GPL 3.0 (or later)
-		- You don't mix your work with GPL incompatible works.
+		- You don't mix your works with GPL incompatible works.

 Please note the copyrights and trademarks in [NOTICE](./NOTICE).